 Key West prices can be high in “season,” food quality mediocre, and service so-so, however, over the course of a few days you should be able to procure some really great meals that you cannot get elsewhere in the contiguous 50 states.
-These are some of my favorites.
+Some, even affordable.
+Here are a few of my favorites.

 #1 El Siboney – Catherine Street.
 Very casual. $$

-A queue of locals and snowbirds wait every morning for their fix of café-con-leche.
+A queue of locals (and snowbirds in season) wait every morning for their fix of café-con-leche.
 And, there’s a reason for that: it’s worth the wait.
 A great way to start your day.
 While you’re there, order a Cuban Mix—all the way—or the Grouper fish sandwich to take on the boat or to the beach for lunch.
-(You can also call ahead and pick up in 20 minutes.)
+(You can also call ahead for sandwiches and pick up in 20 minutes.)
 If you’re feeling a little fuzzy after a night of too many fruity rum drinks, Five Brothers’ cheese bread and café con-leche is an amazing remedy!
+(Loop stops nearby.)

 #3.1 Azur – Flemming and Grinnell $$$ or $$$$

-My first dining experience at Azur was about 9 years ago for a wine dinner.
+My first dining experience at Azur was in 2002 for a wine dinner.
 The sommelier was excellent and the food remarkably paired.
-Subsequently it remains my favorite distinctive restaurant!
+Subsequently, it remains my favorite distinctive restaurant!
 Perfect for brunch, lunch, small plates, or dinner, it is located beyond the high traffic tourist area but close enough to walk.
-And while there is no view of the water or tourist foot traffic, the interior is comfortable upscale and the patio is tropical and pet friendly.
+And while there is no view of the water or tourist foot traffic, the interior is comfortable upscale and the patio is tropical and pet-friendly.
 The wait staff is above average, typically attentive, and the menu is creative but never pretentious.
 The owner/chef is usually around and checks in with his guests.
 A locals’ favorite.
+(Loop stops nearby.)

 #3.2 Santiago’s Bodega – 207 Petronia $$$